 Trailer ropes / tail lift cables

-Trailer ropes and tail lift cables are the strong and sturdy wire rope assemblies that are used in the transport industry to attach lorries to loads.
+Trailer ropes and tail lift cables are the strong and sturdy assemblies of rope that are used in the transport industry to attach lorries to loads.

 Winch cables are used for, quite simply, winching.

-Crane ropes are the wire rope assembly that are used within the lifting and lowering industry, and are utilised with cranes to help with the lifting of heavy loads.
+Crane ropes are the rope assemblies that are used within the lifting and lowering industry, and are utilised with cranes to help with the lifting of heavy loads.

-Obviously when wire ropes are working with such heavy loads and objects, it’s important that the assembly is perfect and measured properly.
-There is a good system in place for doing this, especially when it comes to bespoke wire rope assemblies.
+Obviously when the equipment is working with such heavy loads and objects, it’s important that the assembly is perfect and measured properly.
+There is a good system in place for doing this, especially when it comes to bespoke assemblies.